Kitura/BlueRSA/README.md

 Once the `PlaintextData` object is created, there are two instance functions that can be used to manipulate the contained data.
 These are:

-- `encrypted(with key: PublicKey, algorithm: Data.Algorithm) throws -> EncryptedData?` - This function allows you to encrypt containing data using the private `key` and `algorithm` specified.
+- `encrypted(with key: PublicKey, algorithm: Data.Algorithm) throws -> EncryptedData?` - This function allows you to encrypt containing data using the public `key` and `algorithm` specified.
 This function returns an optional `EncryptedData` object containing the encryped data.
 - `signed(with key: PrivateKey, algorithm: Data.Algorithm) throws -> SignedData?` - This function allows you to sign the contained data using the private `key` and `algorithm` specified.
 This function returns an optional `SignedData` object containing the signature of the signed data.

 **Example**